Wednesday, December 24, 2008

 Needless to say, most people heeded the warnings of the

-Mapmakers and did not risk travelling beyond these boundaries.
+Mapmakers and did not risk Traveling beyond these boundaries.

 However, every so often a Seeker would arrive whose curiosity